dart-lang/language/resources/type-system/inference.md

 After processing each relevant statement, update `T` to be **UP**(`V`, `T`).

-The **actual value type** of the function literal is the value of `T` after all relevant `return` and `yield` statements in the block body have been processed.
+The **actual value type** of the function literal is the value of `T` after all relevant statements in the block body have been processed.

 Let `T` be the **actual value type** of a function literal as computed above.
 Let `R` be the greatest closure of the typing context `K` as computed above.

-_Then compute the actual value/element type, `S`, to use in the inferred return type of the function literal, based on the _actual value type_, but bounded by the _typing context_, if any._
+_Then compute the actual value/element type, `S`, to use in the inferred return type of the function literal, based on the actual value type, but bounded by the typing context, if any._

 With null safety, if `R` is `void`, let `S` be `void` _(without null-safety: no special treatment is applicable to `void`)_.